Tech-at-DU/d3-tutorial/04-scales/readme.md

 **Domains**

-A scale needs to know the domain, this is where the values come from.
-The domain can be a range like a minimum and maximum value.
+A scale needs to know the extents of the domain.
+The extent is the minimum and maximum values of the domain.
+Think of it like the borders.

 For example, in our cities data, the x value is roughly in the range of -46 to +122.
+Those are the extents!

 The domain for the countries might be an array of all available country names: `['USA', 'Pakistan', 'Italy', 'Brazil']`.